Gene Pitney: UK, Australian and European stardom (1966–1970s)

 Pitney maintained a successful career in Britain and the rest of Europe into the 1970s, appearing regularly on UK charts as late as 1974.
-UK pianist Maurice Merry was his musical director from 1970 onwards.
+UK pianist Maurice Merry was his musical director from 1970 onward.
 In Australia, after a fallow period in the early 1970s, Pitney returned to the Top 40 in 1974, when both "Blue Angel" (No. 2) and "Trans-Canada Highway" (No. 14; production by David Mackay) were substantial hits.
 Pitney continued to place records in the Australian charts through 1976, including the hit "Down This Road", written and produced by distant relative Edward Pitney.
 They also collaborated in the production of the hit song "Days of Summer".

 In the early 1970s, Pitney decided to spend only six months each year on the road in order to spend more time with his family.

 Later career

 Pitney's last hit on the UK charts came in 1989, after an absence of 15 years, when he and Soft Cell singer Marc Almond recorded a duet version of "Something's Gotten Hold of My Heart" by British writers Roger Cook and Roger Greenaway.
 The song had been a UK No. 5 for Pitney in 1967.
 The duet brought him his first UK No. 1, in late January 1989.
 The single remained at the top for four weeks, and also went to No. 1 in Germany, Finland, Switzerland and Ireland.
-Pitney and Almond appeared on the Terry Wogan television show in Britain.
+Pitney and Almond appeared on several episodes of Top of the Pops and the Terry Wogan television show in Britain.

 In 2000, Pitney sang harmony vocals on Jane Olivor's recording of his 1962 hit "Half Heaven – Half Heartache", which was released on her 'comeback' album Love Decides.

 On 18 March 2002, Pitney was inducted by singer Darlene Love into the Rock and Roll Hall of Fame.